emberjs/website/source/guides/testing/unit.md

 Ember.setupForTesting();
 ```

+The `setupForTesting()` function call makes ember turn off its automatic run loop execution.
+This gives us an ability to control the flow of the run loop ourselves, to a degree.
+Its default behaviour of resolving all promises and completing all async behaviour are suspended to give you a chance to set up state and make assertions in a known state.
+In other words, you know that if you run "visit" to get to a particular URL, you can be sure the URL has been visited and that's the only behaviour that has transpired.
+If we didn't use this mode, our assertions wouldn't be executed after the async behaviour had transpired, so our assertion results would be unpredictable.

 With a module-based application, you have access to the unit test helpers simply by requiring the exports of the module.
 However, if you are testing a global Ember application, you are still able to use the unit test helpers.
 Instead of importing the `ember-qunit` module, you need to make the unit test helpers global with `emq.globalize()`:

 ```javascript